jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 The members you use it for will still use the `param` doc anyway.

-Downside: You do lose the checks on param existence this way.
-That's a trade-off.
-You get a whole lot back for it though, like centralized reusable docs, maintainability and clarity of the code.
+Downside: You do lose the checks on param existence.
+That's the trade-off.
+You get a whole lot back for it though, like centralized reusable docs, maintainability and focus and clarity in your code.

 ### Conclusion